johnshaughnessy/osai-ubuntu/nvidia-ctk-test/README.md

-# Test nvidia-container-toolkit
+# NVIDIA CTK Test

-This test verifies that our machine can run gpu-accelerated docker containers.
+This test verifies that the host can run gpu-accelerated docker containers.

 Installed on the host: